rakki194/yipyap/docs/translations.md

 ## Best Practices

-### 1. Translation Keys
+### Translation Keys

-- Use consistent naming patterns
-- Group related translations
-- Keep keys descriptive but concise
-- Use dot notation for hierarchy
+When creating translation keys, it's important to follow consistent naming patterns throughout the codebase.
+Related translations should be grouped together logically to maintain organization.
+Keys should be descriptive enough to understand their purpose while remaining concise and avoiding unnecessary verbosity.
+Using dot notation helps establish clear hierarchical relationships between translations.

-### 2. Translation Content
+### Translation Content

-- Keep messages clear and concise
-- Use sentence case consistently
-- Avoid technical jargon
-- Include context comments when needed
+Translation content should be written in clear, concise language that users can easily understand.
+Maintain consistent sentence casing across all translations to provide a polished user experience.
+Technical jargon should be avoided unless absolutely necessary for the target audience.
+When the meaning or usage of a translation may not be immediately obvious, include context comments to help other developers and translators understand how the text is used.

-### 3. Interpolation
+### Interpolation

-- Use named parameters
-- Document required parameters
-- Consider word order differences
-- Handle plural forms appropriately
+The interpolation system relies on named parameters to provide clarity and prevent errors from parameter order changes.
+All required parameters should be clearly documented so translators understand what values will be inserted.
+Special attention must be paid to how word order differences between languages affect interpolated values.
+The system needs to appropriately handle plural forms based on the grammatical rules of each target language.

-### 4. Maintenance
+### Maintenance

-- Keep translations in sync
-- Document missing translations
-- Update type definitions
-- Test with different languages
+Regular maintenance is crucial for keeping translations synchronized across all supported languages.
+Missing translations should be documented to ensure they get addressed.
+Type definitions must be updated whenever new translations are added to maintain type safety.
+Testing translations with different languages helps catch issues early and ensures a consistent experience for all users.

 ## Testing